rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

 ---

-If to fly using a [launch rail][1] you have to decide what kind of rail guide (or "button" if you must) to use and how to attach it to your rocket.
+To fly using a [launch rail][1] you have to decide what kind of rail guide (or "button" if you must) to use and how to attach it to your rocket.

 ## Varieties